 When you log in to a Channel Account, the Sub-Accounts page is displayed by default.

-Click the Create Sub-Account button to create a new sub-account under a Channel Account.
+Click Create Sub-Account to create a new sub-account under a Channel Account.

 The Create Sub-Account form is displayed.